-During the reporting period a total of three formal audit findings were raised, all of these Areas for Improvement.
-A list of all the audit findings, as well as corrective and preventive actions to the end of June 2012 taken by AquaSure and TDJV to close the findings is given in Appendix 1.
+During the reporting period a total of four formal audit findings were raised, all of these were classified as Areas for Improvement.
+All the previous open audit findings, including the three open Non-compliances were closed at the end of the reporting period.
+A list of all the audit findings, as well as corrective and preventive actions to the end of September 2012 taken by AquaSure and TDJV to close the findings is given in Appendix 1.